 Strategically, our T75 analyses of tuna recommend that we move away from fishery-by-fishery FIP initiation and instead focus on larger scale (or regional) FIPs that offer economies of scale.

 Indonesia is considered the world’s largest producer of tuna and has the most abundant tuna fisheries in the world.
 Unsurprisingly, therefore, our T75 tuna analysis recommends a large-scale FIP in Indonesia’s EEZ as an important route for achieving T75 in fresh and frozen tuna.

 Several initiatives are already underway, or planned, with the goal of improving the sustainability of Indonesia’s tuna fisheries.
-There is a risk of over-whelming the local industry, and government with another initiative so it is imperative that any strategy is sensitive to this and aims to collaborate and/or build upon existing efforts.
+To avoid the risk of overwhelming the local industry and government with yet another initiative, it is imperative that any strategy is sensitive to this possibility and aims to collaborate and/or build upon existing efforts.

-To achieve this, the organisations funded by the Walton Family Foundation on Indonesian tuna are working collaboratively through a coordination platform, facilitated by Marine Change, which meets 2-3 times a year.
-The membership includes SFP (Sustainable Fisheries Partnership), IPNLF (International Pole and Line Foundation), AP2HI (Indonesia Pole & Line and Handline Association), MDPI (Masyarakat Dan Perikanan Indonesia), WWF Indonesia, Hatfield Indonesia, and TNC (The Nature Conservancy).
+As such, several organizations funded by the Walton Family Foundation to work on Indonesian tuna are collaborating through a coordination platform, facilitated by Marine Change, that meets two-to-three times a year.
+The membership includes Sustainable Fisheries Partnership (SFP), the International Pole and Line Foundation (IPNLF), the Indonesia Pole & Line and Handline Association (AP2HI), Masyarakat Dan Perikanan Indonesia (MDPI), WWF Indonesia, Hatfield Indonesia, and The Nature Conservancy (TNC).